Skip to content

 Solution

-Use the static Jsoup.parse( method:
+Use the static Jsoup.parse(File in, String charsetName, String baseUri) method:

 File input = new File("/tmp/input.html");

-Document doc = Jsoup.parse(input, "UTF-8", "http://example.com/");
+Document doc = Jsoup.parse(input, "UTF-8", "https://example.com/");

 Description